-where $\pmb{H'}$ is a copy of $\pmb H$ and $\pmb \Gamma=\pmb H\cap e^{\pmb{\mathfrak{c}}}$ is a finite subgroup of the maximal torus that will be specified later.
-The problem of parametrizing $\pmb H$ and $\pmb {H'}$ is then the same as for $\pmb G$ and can be obtained inductively.
-Thus, if we want to get an almost everywhere one to one parametrization of $\pmb{G}$, the only problem is to determine the right range for the parametrization of the toric part
+The problem of parameterizing $\pmb H$ and $\pmb {H'}$ is then the same as for $\pmb G$ and can be obtained inductively.
+Thus, if we want to get an almost everywhere one to one parameterization of $\pmb{G}$, the only problem is to determine the right range for the parameterization of the toric part